Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at total return, or performance in of 9.9% in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (28.8%).
+• Looking at total return, or increase in value in of 11.3% in the period of the last 3 years, we see it is relatively smaller, thus worse in comparison to SPY (33.2%).

 CAGR: